-This is the most expensive tablet on my list, but as they say—you get what you pay for.
+This is the best-value tablet on my list, but as they say—you get what you pay for.

 An awesome display, precise pen, enhanced computing power and a long-lasting battery lets you bring your projects to life whenever and wherever without disrupting your creative flow.

 Wacom Mobile Studio Pro comes with Intel Core i7-8559U quad-core processor and Intel Iris Plus 655 graphic card that will meet all of your needs as a designer.

 You will be able to work quickly and efficiently on illustrations or photo-editing using its super precise pen with over 8,192 levels of pressure sensitivity.

 And with its high-resolution WQHD display (up to 2560 x 1440) you’ll see the world in great detail.